-The UK went a whole day without needing coal-fired electricity in 2017 for the first time since the 19th century – a record extended to more than three consecutive days in 2018
+The UK went a whole day without needing coal-fired electricity in 2017 for the first time since the 19th century – a record extended to more than 90 hours in 2019

 Derived from the flow of electric charge, electricity has become an integral part of modern life.
 Many work, communication, transport and leisure activities depend on this form of energy.
 Given its important role in our lives, access to a secure supply of electricity is essential.
 Most electricity globally is produced from fossil fuels in large power plants, where heat energy from burning coal, natural gas, or oil is converted into electricity.
 However, low-carbon sources – nuclear energy and renewables such as solar, wind, hydro and biomass – are making up increasingly large proportions of the global generation mix as a result of efforts to mitigate climate change as well as falling technology costs.
 The electricity from the generators is typically fed into an electrical grid to be delivered to the consumers.
 Electricity first flows over large distances through the transmission network and then within regional distribution networks before finally getting delivered into our homes and businesses.